PK (film): Marketing

 The film was marketed by a Mumbai Based company named Spice PR owned by Prabhat Choudhary.

 The makers released a teaser trailer on 23 October 2014.
 It achieved 3.4 million views on YouTube within five days, subsequently receiving 12 million views.
 It was regarded as the most viewed movie trailers on YouTube.
 The teaser was attached with the film Happy New Year (2014).

 In August, the makers found a new promotional strategy to interact with the audiences by introducing talking standees.
 This was the first time a Bollywood film used a talking standee at varied locations as a part of its promotions.
 The standee had Khan talking to people in a prominent places in popular theatres and multiplexes.

 On 7 December 2014, Khan began the city tour for promotions with Patna.
 The character he plays speaks in Bhojpuri which is the main language used for communication in Bihar.
 Aamir said at the event "I have decided to launch the promotional campaign of my film PK from Bihar to connect with the language.
 My character speaks Bhojpuri in the film."
 Hence, the actor decided to start his promotional schedule from Bihar.
-Although he wanted to visit Bhojpur, which is 60 kilometers from Bihar, he could not because of security issues.
+Although he wanted to visit Bhojpur, which is 60 kilometres from Bihar, he could not because of security issues.
 In Bihar he visited a litti chokha stall.
 The visit resulted in a surge of customers to the shop, and the shop owner put up pictures of Khan eating the local delicacy.
 Then the crew proceeded to Varanasi where they had a screening of their film 3 Idiots and interacted with the people.
-Khan made an impromptu visit to Krishana Paan shop to savor a Banarasi pan.
+Khan made an impromptu visit to Krishana Paan shop to savour a Banarasi pan.
 The actor specially removed time from his schedule to visit this place.
 He enjoyed a "mitha banarasi paan" there.
 After the crew visited Delhi, Ahemdabad, Raipur, Jaipur, Hyderabad, Indore, Bangalore and other locations in India.
 Aamir and makers also promoted the film in Dubai.